-A safe sealing connection must be based on thorough design of seal, bolts, use of suitable materials and proper assembly.
-The sealing system has been designed by means of the computer program WT-Expert.
+A safe sealing connection must be based on thorough design of seal, bolts, the use of suitable materials and a proper assembly.
+The KNS sealing system has been designed by means of the computer program WT-Expert.
 The torque for tightening and the arrangement of springdiscs are among those values from the great number of output data that are relevant for the user and the perfect sealing of the system.

-Spring-loaded sealing systems in cover joints like manhole covers or air-coolers are subjected to internal pressure and are preferentially used to maintain the minimum sealing pressure during start-up and shut-down processes at a low internal pressure (surface pressure of seal < 25 N/mm²).
+Spring-loaded sealing systems in cover joints like manhole covers or air-coolers are subjected to internal pressure and are preferentially used to maintain the minimum sealing pressure during start-up and shut-down processes at a low internal pressure (surface pressure of seal usually < 25 N/mm²).

 Since the seals are commonly rather high, several spring discs are needed for the long travel distance.
 When the internal pressure reaches a defined value, the spring force as sealing force will now be substituted by the pressure load of the cover.